fleetdm/fleet/handbook/manual-qa.md

 This living document outlines the manual quality assurance process conducted to ensure each release of Fleet meets organization standards.

 All steps should be conducted during each QA pass.
 All steps are possible with `fleetctrl preview`.
+In order to target a specific version of `fleetctrl preview`, the tag argument can be used together with the commit you are targeting as long as that commit is represented by a tag in [docker hub](https://hub.docker.com/r/fleetdm/fleet/tags?page=1&ordering=last_updated).

 As new features are added to Fleet, new steps and flows will be added.